shoryaconsul/AMTHet/README.md

 # AMTHet
-## AMTHet - Inferring Intra-tumor hetoerogeneity
+## Inferring intra-tumor hetoerogeneity using convex optimization and branch-and-bound search

 **Subdirectories:**
 * mixclone: Contains files to run MixClone on our data